 On the ExpertOption platform, we are on the lookout for breakout trade setups (strikes) and the first pullback after the breakout (boomerang) in the options market.
 This means:

-A bounce scenario could mean that price is either making a small retracement, big retracement or reversal.
+A bounce scenario could mean that the price is either making a small retracement, a big retracement, or a reversal.
 In the case of a small retracement, the price might still break through the support and resistance a little way later.
-Big tops and bottoms and Fibonacci levels are usually not broken without at least some “respect” for these levels (price will not go through the level without stopping).
+Big tops and bottoms and Fibonacci levels are usually not broken without at least some “respect” for these levels (price won't go through the level without stopping).